-- I really, really, want to move to WordPress.
+- I really, really, want to move the blog to WordPress.
 Will this be the year?

-- There will be indexes this year, I promise!
+- There will be indexes this year for recipes and projects, I promise!
 And better navigation, too.

 - I’ve got a couple ideas for ebooks- my goal is to make the time a priority to work on them.

 - I worked hard on improving my photos for the blog- I want to continue to improve in this area, since they are important to almost every post I write.

 I’m also starting to put together some series ideas for the year as well, in addition to more “Back to Basics” posts.
 And what I’d really like to know is:

 What would you like to see here at An Oregon Cottage?
 What areas would you like to know more about, or seen broken down into steps.
 I absolutely love hearing from you guys and have learned great tips and ideas from you as well- you all have enriched my life more than I ever imagined when I started blogging!

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables